neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

 ![](images/13.png)

-When the widnow is loaded, you'll land in SageMaker Studio.
+When the window is loaded, you'll land in SageMaker Studio.
 This is Amazon's hosted notebook environment.

 ![](images/14.png)